-i
+d) Any 9-1-1 Authority filing a consolidation plan or request for waiver may file a proprietary copy that plainly identifies confidential or proprietary information or information that is a trade secret and request that it be redacted and not subject to disclosure or made part of the public record.
+The county or 9-1-1 Authority shall also submit a redacted copy deleting any confidential or proprietary information or information that is a trade secret by plainly indicating on the redacted copy the information that has been deleted.

-f) Upon receipt of a consolidation plan, it will be posted on the Department's website and be made available to the Commission for a technical review to ensure compliance with 83 Ill.
+e) Upon receipt of a consolidation plan, it will be posted on the Department's website and be made available to the Commission for a technical review to ensure compliance with 83 Ill.
 Adm.
 Code 725, and the Department will notify all vendors registered with it pursuant to 83 Ill.
 Adm.
 Code 1325.300 that a plan has been received, posted and submitted for technical review.
+The following time lines shall apply:

+Interested parties shall have 15 days from the time the consolidation plan is posted on the Department’s website to submit written comments contesting the consolidation plan to the Department by email or mail.

 After 20 days, or until notified otherwise by the Commission, the Department will proceed as though no separate Commission proceeding will be undertaken.

-Within 20 days after receiving a consolidation plan and/or request for waiver, the Department will:Review the:
+Within 25 days after receiving a consolidation plan and/or request for waiver, the Department will:

-A) consolidation plan to ensure it complies with the provisions of this Section; or
+A) review the consolidation plan to ensure it complies with the provisions of this Section; or

-B) request for waiver to ensure it complies with ETSA Section 15.4a(c); and
+B) review the request for waiver to ensure it complies with ETSA Section 15.4a(c);

+C) post its review on its website; and

-2) Submit its findings to the Advisory board.
+D) submit its findings to the Advisory Board.

+f) If the Commission’s or Department’s technical review identifies non-compliance with either 83 Ill.
+Adm.
+Code 725 or 83 Ill.
+Adm.
+Code 1325, or an interested party contests the consolidation plan the Department shall notify the applicant and allow the applicant to request a 30 day extension to withdraw and resubmit a revised plan.

+If the applicant requests an extension and submits a revised plan, the review process outlined above will begin anew.

-g) Upon receipt of the technical review findings from the Commission and no later than 40 days after receiving a consolidation plan and/or request for waiver, the Department will appoint an Administrative Law Judge (ALJ) to hold a hearing.
-The procedures for the haring shall be as described in Article 10 of the Illinoi Administrative Procedure Act [5ILCS 100/ART.10], unless otherwise specified in this subsection (g) and as ordered by the ALJ 1) At least 10 days prior to the scheduled hearing, the Department will post a copy of requests for waivers, the consolidation plans, and the Department's review of those plans on its website.
-The Department will include the date on which the associated hearing will be held, as well as provide the email and mailing address for comments.
+If the applicant does not request an extension, the Department will appoint an Administrative Law Judge (ALJ) to hold a hearing no later than 40 days after receiving the consolidation plan.

+The procedures for the hearing shall be as described in Article 10 of the Illinois Administrative Procedure Act [5ILCS 100/ART.10], unless otherwise specified in this subsection (2) and as ordered by the ALJ.

+A) At least 10 days prior to the scheduled hearing, the Department will post the date on which the associated hearing will be held, as well as provide the email and mailing address for comments.
 This information shall remain posted until the hearing is held.

-2) Comment by Interested Parties

-A) From the time the information is posted by the Department on its website until 5 days prior to the scheduled hearing, any interested party may:

-i) Submit written comments in response to the plans, request for waivers, and technical review finding to the Department by email or mail;

-ii) Request an opportunity to speak at the public hearing regarding a plan, request for waiver, or technical review finding by completing the form available online and submitting it to the Department by email or mail.
+B) From the time the information is posted by the Department on its website until 5 days prior to the scheduled hearing, any interested party may request an opportunity to speak at the ALJ hearing regarding a plan or technical review finding by completing the form available online and submitting it to the Department by email or mail.

-B) Written comments and requests to speak received less than 5 days prior to the scheduled hearing shall not be considered.
+C) Requests to speak at the ALJ hearing received less than 5 days prior to the scheduled hearing shall not be considered.

-3) No less than 4 days prior to the scheduled hearing, the Department will notify the applicant if:

-A) The technical review indicates that the consolidation plan is not compliant with any element of Section 1324.200(c)(1);

-B) The request for waiver is not compliant with ETSA Section 15.4a(c); and/or

-C) The Department receives objections to the consolidation plan or request for waiver.

-4) No less than 2 days prior to the scheduled hearing, the applicant, under ETSA Section 15.4a(b), may electronically request an extension of the deadlines in ETSA Section 15.4a(b) and submit a modified plan and/or request for waiver for review under this Part.

-A) If the applicant requests an extension, the ALJ shall postpone the scheduled hearing until the applicant submits a modified plan or request for waiver.

-B) If the applicant does not request an extension, the ALJ shall proceed with the scheduled hearing.

-5) Upon conclusion of the hearing, the ALJ shall make a recommendation to the Advisory Board regarding whether a proposed order for consolidation or waiver should be granted.
+D) Upon conclusion of the hearing, the ALJ shall make a recommendation to the Advisory Board regarding whether a proposed order for consolidation should be granted.